Blotch3D/Blotch3D/README.md

 9. Show 2D textures at any position, including a sprite's position.

-10. Show in-window text in any font, size, and color at any position, including a sprite's position.
+10. Show in-world and 2D text in any font, size, and color at any 2D or 3D position, including a sprite's position.

 11. Connect sprites to the camera to implement HUD objects and text that resizes with the window size, etc.

-12. Implement GUI controls in the 3D window.
+12. Connect the camera to a sprite to implement 'cockpit view'.

-13. Connect the camera to a sprite to implement 'cockpit view'.
+13. Implement GUI controls in the 3D window.

 14. Implement a skybox.